Y-sektionen/wpManySiteAdmin/README.md

 Wordpress Mass Administration
 =============================

 Scripts for simplified installation, maintenance, monitoring and deletion of Wordpress (WP) sites.
 Each site is after installation automatically upgraded through minor updates and scanned for vulnerabilities using wp-scan and ssl-labs-scan.
-They're also set up with HTTPS-certificates through Let's Encrypt.
+Optionally sites can also be set up with HTTPS-certificates through Let's Encrypt or Active Directory support.

-Note: The default installation installs the Active Directory (AD) plugin for Wordpress since AD is commonly used at LiU for user data.
-This readme does NOT cover AD-plugin configuration since that's specific to each domain.

 ## License